 Dogwood Manor Bed & Breakfast– The historic home turned guesthouse has rooms with claw foot tubs and cozy interiors.
 Four rooms have private baths, WiFi, and tea and coffee making facilities.
 707 Chase Road

-Book your stay in Huntsville with our preferred partner.
+Book your stay with our preferred partner.

 Huntsville-Madison County Convention and Visitor’s Bureau and Residence Inn Huntsville assisted in the research for this guide.